averycrespi/fabric-advanced-autopilot/README.md

 ### Goals

 - To set a goal, use the `/setgoal X Z` command while flying (with or without the autopilot engaged)
-- To clear a goal, use the `/cleargoal` command, stop flying, or disengage the autopilot
+- To clear the current goal, use the `/cleargoal` command, stop flying, or disengage the autopilot

 ### Behaviour

-- The pseudocode below describes the rough behaviour of the autopilot
+- The pseudocode below describes the rough behaviour of the autopilot:

 ```
 if a goal is set and we are close to the goal: